Burnout isn’t a mindset failure. It’s a design problem. Learn how intentional business design replaces constant effort & creates sustainable momentum

 It’s about intentional structure.

-In the AllieVerse OS, design means shaping how energy flows through your business so progress doesn’t depend on heroic effort.
+In the AllieVerse OS, design means shaping how energy flows through the business so progress does not depend on heroic effort.

 Good design creates slack.